Back to Blog

 • Under concrete slabs or tiled areas.

-• Anything the inspector cannot reasonably and safely access.
+• Anything the inspector can't reasonably and safely access on the day.

-• Full electrical or plumbing tests — these require licensed sparkies and plumbers.
+• Full electrical or plumbing tests — those need a licensed sparky or plumber.

-Premium tools like thermal imaging and moisture detection meters can spot leaks and termite activity behind walls that the eye alone misses.
-They cost $50–$150 extra.
-For older homes, properties with previous termite history, or properties near water, ask whether thermal imaging is included — it is often worth it.
+Premium tools like thermal imaging and moisture meters can pick up leaks and termite activity behind walls that the naked eye misses.
+They add $50–$150.
+For older homes, anything with a previous termite history, or a property near water, it's worth asking whether thermal imaging is included.

 Pre-Purchase Building Inspection — When to Book